codepath/android_guides/ActiveAndroid Guide.md

 @Table(name = "Categories")
 public class Category extends Model {
+    // This is the unique id given by the server
     @Column(name = "remote_id", unique = true)
     public long remoteId;
+    // This is a regular field
     @Column(name = "Name")
     public String name;